Following a review led by senior clinicians and managers from across the Lincolnshire health system, eight

 Step two: Developed a ‘shortlist’ of options

-Each of the long list of options was evaluated at a clinically led workshop where clinical leaders and key stakeholders discussed the options alignment and impact on the four criteria.
+Each of the long list of options was evaluated at a clinically led workshop where clinical leaders and key stakeholders discussed the options alignment and impact against four criteria.

-This evaluation was clinically led and undertaken through the lens of quality, safety and sustainability to collectively review and assess the impact of the scenarios on the whole Lincolnshire heath system.
-This identified clinical opinions on which options were the best fit to meet the needs of the Lincolnshire population.
-A shortlist of six scenario-based options was identified.
+This evaluation was clinically led and focused on quality, safety and sustainability to collectively review and assess the impact of the scenarios on the whole Lincolnshire heath system.
+This identified clinical opinions on which of the options were the best fit to meet the needs of the Lincolnshire population.
+A shortlist of six scenario- based options was identified.

 Step three: Appraised the ‘shortlist’ of options

 Each of the shortlisted options underwent a more detailed appraisal, using the evaluation criteria.
 This included running one options appraisal workshop with local clinical leads and key stakeholders and four option appraisal workshops with randomly selected members of the public from across Lincolnshire.